mozayed007/mozayed-blog/content/resources/Study Notes/DUL-Berkeley-SP24/Lec-8  LLMs.md

 - Sub-word-Based Tokenization :
 	- A trade-off in between both worlds.
 	- Byte-Pair Encoding: Replacing top appearing pairs with a new token.
-		- It has the heart of frequency based feature extraction algorithm in classic classification problems.
+		- It has the heart of frequency based feature extraction algorithm in classical classification problems.
+		- Example: ***tiktoken*** (used by OpenAI models like GPT-4).
+		- Pros:
+			- **Compact Vocabulary**: Byte-based tokenization drastically reduces the vocabulary size since all tokens can be built from a limited set of byte sequences.
+			- **Multilingual Support**: It handles characters from any language (e.g., Chinese, Arabic, emojis) without requiring separate tokenization logic.
+			- **Consistency**: Byte-level tokenization avoids ambiguity in how characters or sequences are split.
+			- Allows handling diverse character sets, including non-ASCII characters, without special preprocessing.
+			- Avoids complications arising from Unicode normalization.
+Each character or emoji is consistently tokenized regardless of its codepoint.
 	- Repeating until having a dictionary for tokens and a vocab size of tokens

-In 2017, people researches tried training LSTM with more compute on sentiment analysis, where it learns a sentiment neuron (+ve / -ve) after training to predict the next word on a large dataset of Amazon reviews.
+In 2017, researchers tried training LSTM with more compute on sentiment analysis on amazon reviews, where it learns a sentiment neuron (+positive / -negative) after training to predict the next word on a large dataset of Amazon reviews.
 - They basically did autoregressive next token prediction.
 - The following graphs helped them deduce that: